SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 9. Adopt the generated file [annotations.cds](../../../tree/main-single-tenant/app/visitors/annotations.cds) to adjust the auto-generated List and Object Page to your needs.
 For example:
    - Rename the *UI.FieldGroup* from *#GeneratedGroup* to something more meaningful.
    - Use *Capabilities.InsertRestrictions*, *Capabilities.UpdateRestrictions*, *Capabilities.DeleteRestrictions* to enable *Create*, *Edit*, *Delete* buttons.
-   - Add *HeaderInfo* and *SelectionFields* as well as additional *UI.FieldGroups* and *Facets*
+   - Add *HeaderInfo* and *SelectionFields*, as well as additional *UI.FieldGroups* and *Facets*
    - Add annotations for associations (in our case *Visits*).

 10. Ensure that both applications ([*poetryslams*](../../../tree/main-single-tenant/app/poetryslams) and [*visitors*](../../../tree/main-single-tenant/app/visitors)) use the same value *"poetryslammanager"* for *"service"* in the section *"sap.cloud"* of the [manifest.json](../../../tree/main-single-tenant/app/visitors/webapp/manifest.json) file.
-This value specifies the name under which both UI defintions will be stored in the html5 repository and this must be the same for all applications of one solution (in our case the two applications *poetryslams* and *visitors* make up the solution *poetryslammanager*).
+This value specifies the name under which both UI definitions will be stored in the html5 repository, and this must be the same for all the applications of one solution (in our case, the two applications *poetryslams* and *visitors* make up the solution *poetryslammanager*).

 ## Update Project Dependencies